bengarishodge/icewind-dale/sessions/session_11.md

 We begin at the outside of the [[Netherese]] tower.
-Both [[Vellen Harpelle]] and [[Avarice]] refuse to let the other in.
+Both [[Vellyn Harpelle]] and [[Avarice]] refuse to let the other in.
 We put on our crampons and move down the tunnel.
 We slide down the tunnel and emerge into a room.

 We climb through a door that is ajar. and enter a hallway.
 We open a door and are attacked by some strong [[bugbear]]s.
 We almost die and have to call for help from [[Avarice]] who absolutely murders all the [[bugbear]]s. [[Bael]] is thrown down a hole but gracefully lands.